 ...when in Munich I emphasized how important it is to respect what is sacred to others - that my deep respect for the great religions, and especially for Muslims, who "worship God, who is one" and with whom we are engaged in preserving and promoting together, for the benefit of all men, "peace, liberty, social justice and moral values" (Nostra Aetate, n.
 3), appeared quite clear ..
 (Wed.
 September, 20th, 2006)

-Yes, it is try, we Catholics actually believe that most Muslims are worshipping the same God, as us.
+Yes, Catholics actually believe that most Muslims are worshipping the same God, although a much compromised understanding of this God.
 We believed that even when they were invading and killing us.

 Most Evangelicals on the other hand, think that Muslims are not worshipping the same God.